c-delouvencourt/sentry-react-release-action/README.md

 # Sentry React Release action

 This action creates a Sentry release and deployment for your React app and uploads source maps.
+You can read more about how Sentry handles [releases](https://docs.sentry.io/workflow/releases/?platform=browsernpm) and [source maps](https://docs.sentry.io/platforms/javascript/sourcemaps/).

 ## Environment